 Engineering and writing for research and development tax credits.

 Organizing fun studio events.

 I specialize in C++ development surrounding gameplay and engine work.
 As a hobbyist I taught myself web and server development, enabling me to help our studio adopt more modern practices in these areas as well.
-I'm a competent Unity developer, and do use this skill at Snowed In, but would consider this skill secondary to my experience in C++ engine and game development.
+At Snowed In Studios we do frequently

 There's no engine that we use "the most" at Snowed In.
 I work on client projects which requires me to jump between various proprietary engines, Unity and Unreal frequently.

 I’m working as Tech Lead for an unannounced collaboration with a major game studio.
 We’re being mandated to create a massive series of automated tests to improve the testing turn around time of a live project.
 The goal is to reduce regression testing time for releases from roughly 2 weeks to 1 day so updates can realistically be shipped monthly.